News Latest Information

 Constipation that doesn’t improve might be a sign of a more serious medical condition.
 Waiting too long to seek treatment can also create complications like hemorrhoids or rectal prolapse.
 Rectal prolapse is when the rectum (the last part of the digestive tract) slips outside of the body.

-Constipation with other symptoms may indicate there is a serious problem.
-If you have any of the following 8 signs, it’s essential to talk to your doctor right away.
+If you notice any of the following constipation danger signs, talk to your doctor right away.

 1. Sudden onset – If you’ve always been regular and suddenly develop chronic constipation, there may be an underlying cause that needs treatment.